Dev Guide

 const previousValue = await storage.kvStore.put(`pending_order|${order.id}`, order);

-You are strongly encouraged to set a TTL on all your short-term data stored in the key-value store to avoid never-ending growth.
-Setting a TTL allows your data to expire and automatically be purged from the key-value store.
+Set a TTL on all your short-term data stored in the key value store to avoid never-ending growth.
+Setting a TTL allows your data to expire and automatically be purged from the key value store.
 If you attempt to read or update an object that has expired, you get the same result as if the value never existed.

 // Expire the order after 10 minutes